shiveshc/CRF_Cell_ID/Readme.md

     'select L-(R) neuron.
 If not present than right click.'
 ```
-Lastly, we will click on two cells that will help in defining dorsal-ventral (DV) axis.
+Lastly, we will click on two cells that will help in defining the dorsal-ventral (DV) axis.
 ```
 ans =

     'select (D)-V neuron.
 If not present than right click.'
 ```

 <img src = "extra/D_neuron.jpg" width=70% >

 ```
 ans =

     'select D-(V) neuron.
 If not present than right click.'
 ```

 <img src = "extra/V_neuron.jpg" width=70% >